Child Abuse Help: How to Help an Abused Child

 - Ensure the safety of both you and the child

-- Understand that the child may express him or herself with language appropriate for their age and may not know the proper terms for body parts or specific acts.
+- Understand that the child may express him or herself with language inappropriate for their age and may not know the proper terms for body parts or specific acts.
 Do not correct a child's use of language.

 - Tell the child that you cannot keep this information secret (in many countries and states this is the law)